Aider-AI/aider/docs/benchmarks.md

 In summary, passing an exercise means GPT was able to:

-  - understand the instructions,
   - write the required code (possibly after reviewing test error output),
-  - package up all of this code and edits into the correct format so that aider can process and save it to the implementation file.
+  - correctly package up all of this code into the edit format so that aider can process and save it to the implementation file.

 Conversely, failing an exercise only requires a breakdown in one of those steps.
 In practice, GPT fails at different steps in different exercises.
 Sometimes it just writes the wrong code.
+Other times,
-Other times, the code looks okay, but it can't format the edits in a way that confirms to the edit format so the code isn't saved properly.
+it fails to format the code edits in a way that conforms to the edit format so the code isn't saved properly.

 It's worth keeping in mind that changing the edit format often affects both aspects of GPT's performance on the exercises.
-Complex edit formats make it write worse code *and* make it less successful at formatting the edits correctly.
+Complex edit formats often make it write worse code *and* make it less successful at formatting the edits correctly.

 ## Edit formats